DD National: 1982 to 1992: Success

-DD National served as the home for NDTV's smash Friday news program The World This Week from 1984 to 1995.
-During those years, DD National also aired NDTV-produced network coverage of federal and state elections and budget deliberations of Parliament.
+DD National served as the home for NDTV's smash Friday news programme The World This Week from 1984 to 1995.
+During those years, DD National also aired NDTV-produced network coverage of federal and state elections and budget deliberations of the Parliament of India.

 1992 to 2010: Competition

 After the entry of private channels in India, Doordarshan started facing strong competition from Zee TV in 1992.
 Even though in those days, cable and satellite channels were not easily available, DD1 was still ruling the chart, as it was the only channel available terrestrially.
 In 1993, Doordarshan revamped both channels for a stronger competition.
-DD-1 was relaunched into its present name, DD National, while DD-2 received the DD Metro brand.
+DD1 was relaunched as its present name, DD National, while DD2 received the DD Metro brand.

 With the telecast of popular TV shows like Chandrakanta, Alif Laila, Tehkikaat, Chitrahaar, Udaan, Byomkesh Bakshi, Farmaan, Katha Sagar, Neem Ka Ped and Chanakya, DD National retained viewers and the high ratings, but Doordarshan Board focused more on its sister channel, DD Metro, which was aimed to compete with Zee TV.
 In the meantime, the channel became one of the popular destinations of TV viewers with its shows like Junoon, Superhit Muquabala, and Azanabi, many of its programming being also aired on DD National either on simulcast or tape delay.

 In 1995, when most of the channels like DD Metro, Zee TV, Home TV, STAR Plus and Sony TV started focusing on their prime time slots, DD National was still stacked with its role and responsibilities, as at the time it was the only source of news on TV.
 To provide more entertainment, DD National opened an afternoon slot for housewives, with the telecast of Shanti.
 To support the success of Shanti, many other shows like Swabhimaan, Farz, and Yug were introduced and all of them were praised.

 In 1997, Prasar Bharati, the parent body of Doordarshan, was formed.
 While private channels like Zee TV, STAR Plus and Sony TV started airing high budget TV serials from top production houses, DD National was still doing the best in afternoon slots with Kasam, Itihaas, Agni, Aprajita, Aurat, Ardhangini, Sanjog, Deewar, Aane Wala Pal, Waqt Ki Raftaar and other programs.
-There were a few notable programs like India's Most Wanted, Gul Sanobar, Surabhi, Noorjahan, Om namah Shivay, Jai Ganga Maiya, and Suraag in prime time, but those were not enough to give competition to private channels.
+There were a few notable programs like India's Most Wanted, Gul Sanobar, Surabhi, Noorjahan, Om Namah Shivay, Jai Ganga Maiya, and Suraag in prime time, but those were not enough to give competition to private channels.